dpranke/pyfloyd/docs/grammar.md

 Here are the basic rules:

-1. Grammars area list of one or more rules.
+1. Grammars are a list of one or more rules.
 A rule follows the format `rulename '=' expr`.
+Unless otherwise specified, parsing will begin

-2. Rule names are identifiers, where identifiers are defined as they are in JavaScript: roughly they start with a letter, an underscore ('_'), a percent sign ('%'), or a dollar sign ('$'), followed by more of those or digits.
+2. Rule names are identifiers, where identifiers are defined as they are in JavaScript: roughly, they start with a letter, an underscore ('_'), a percent sign ('%'), or a dollar sign ('$'), followed by more of those or digits.
 Identifiers starting with an underscore, a percent sign, or a dollar sign are reserved for the parser, so a user's identifier has to start with a letter.

 3. Rules are combinations of *terms* and *operators*.
 A term can be thought of as identifier or a literal preceded and followed by zero or more operators; terms usually have no whitespace in them unless they are surrounded by parens.
-The names for the rules have no particular meaning other than to give you something to refer to):
+The names for the rules have no particular meaning other than to give us something to refer to.

+    The basic rules work as follows:

     * Any:        `any`<br>
       Matches any single character.